pyflosic/pyflosic/examples/linear_scaling/README.md

 bash run.sh 01_C_atom_ON.py
 ```

-To collect the final O(N) optimized FODs in one .xyz file, use the following command:
+To collect the final O(N) optimized FODs in one .xyz file (named final_ON.xyz), use the following command:
 ```bash
 python3 get_final_ON_xyz.py -nuc C.xyz -fod1 optout_0.xyz -fod2 optout_1.xyz
 ```